chakra-ui/chakra-ui/MIGRATION.md

 ### Modal -> Dialog

-The `Modal` component has been renamed to `Dialog` to better reflect its purpose as a dialog element.
+- The `Modal` component has been renamed to `Dialog` to better reflect its purpose as a dialog element.

-Removed `containerProps` in favor of rendering the `Dialog.Positioner` component to better control this element.
+- Removed `containerProps` in favor of rendering the `Dialog.Positioner` component to better control this element.
+- Renamed `ModalOverlay` to `Dialog.Backdrop`

 Before: